marshki/adobe_installer/README.md

 __Liftoff:__

-Grab the script from `/src` in this repository, then as root, call the script:
+Grab the script from `/src` in this repository, then call the script (*[caffeinate](https://ss64.com/osx/caffeinate.html) will keep the computer awake during the installation*):

-`bash adobe_installer.sh`.
+`caffeinate sudo bash adobe_installer.sh`.
 From there, follow the on-screen prompt:

 ![ALT text](https://github.com/marshki/adobe_installer/blob/master/docs/adobe_install_menu.png "menu").